The Families of Mushrooms and Toadstools Represented in the British Isles |

 Ecology.
 Saprophytic, or mycorrhizal (?).
 The fruit-bodies not subterranean; borne on the ground.

-British representation.
+Representation in Britain and Ireland.
 1 species in Britain (M. corium); Mycenastrum.

 World representation.
 1 species; genera 1.
 Widespread.